 The UN Human Rights Office in the occupied Palestinian territory is the only internationally-mandated entity to monitor and report publicly on the human rights situation in the occupied Palestinian territory (oPt), and is the official United Nations voice on human rights in the oPt.
 The Office is based in Ramallah and has a sub-office in Gaza, and field offices in East Jerusalem and Hebron.

-OHCHR oPt implements the broad mandate of the High Commissioner to promote and protect the effective enjoyment and full realization of all human rights and fundamental freedoms by all people, without discrimination, in the oPt.
+The Office implements the broad mandate of the High Commissioner to promote and protect the effective enjoyment and full realization of all human rights and fundamental freedoms by all people, without discrimination, in the oPt.
 This mandate includes monitoring and reporting, technical assistance, and capacity building.
-In addition, OHCHR oPt is specifically mandated by Human Rights Council resolutions S-9/1 and S-12/1 of 2009 to report regularly on the human rights situation in the oPt, including East Jerusalem.
-Pursuant to its mandate, OHCHR oPt submits periodic reports to the Human Rights Council and the General Assembly, and also informs discussions at other United Nations bodies.
+In addition, the Office is specifically mandated by Human Rights Council resolutions S-9/1 and S-12/1 of 2009 to report regularly on the human rights situation in the oPt, including East Jerusalem.
+It also has annual mandates to monitor and publicly report on developments related to settlements and on accountability.

 Pursuant to its mandate, OHCHR submits periodic reports of the High Commissioenr for Human Rights to the Human Rights Council and leads in the preparation of the reports of the Secretary-General on human rights to the General Assembly and other United Nations bodies.
 In addition to the High Commissioner for human rights, the Special Rapporteur on the situation on human rights in the opT, and the Special Committee to Investigate Israeli Practices Affecting the Human Rights of the Palestinian People and Other Arabs of the Occupied Territories, issue regular reports on the human rights situation in the OpT.